aldo-gutierrez/bitmasksorter/README.md

 # Bit Mask Sorters

-This project tests different ideas for sorting algorithms using a Bitmask.
+This project explores various sorting algorithms employing a BitMask approach.

-This repository has the Java implementation.
+The Java implementation can be found in this repository.

-For implementations in other languages see the following repositories:
+For implementations in other languages, please refer to the following repositories:

 [C# Version] (https://github.com/aldo-gutierrez/bitmasksorterCSharp)